skittles9823/QuickSwitch/README.md

 1. Install the latest QuickSwitch zip from the [Telegram channel](https://t.me/QuickstepSwitcherReleases) or [GitHub releases](https://github.com/skittles9823/QuickSwitch/releases).
 2. Open a terminal app and `su`
-3. if running on APatch you'll need to run this before step 4: `export KSU=true`
-4. run `/data/adb/modules/quickswitch/quickswitch --ch=launcher.package.name`
+3. run `/data/adb/modules/quickswitch/quickswitch --ch=launcher.package.name`
-5. Reboot.
+4. Reboot.
-6. Verify your new recents provider is correct.
+5. Verify your new recents provider is correct.
-7. Set the new recents provider as the default launcher.
+6. Set the new recents provider as the default launcher.
-8. Profit.
+7. Profit.

 ## Debugging: